schalkneethling/dnt-helper/README.md

 # dnt-helper
-Respect user choice and honer DNT, wrap all the things
+Respect user choice and honor DNT, wrap all the things